-4.1 Ensure that the voter registration process is conveniently accessible to all eligible citizens
+4.1.
+Ensure that the voter registration process is conveniently accessible to all eligible citizens

 Voter registration may be passive or active, depending on whether eligible citizens are included in the electoral registers automatically, on the basis of the civil registry data, or are required to register by visiting designated voter registration locations.
 Passive voter registration requires an accurate and trusted citizen register.
 In many countries, the citizen register is not of sufficient quality to be used to extract an electoral register and voter registration needs to be organized in order to establish and maintain the electoral register.
 Most often, an EMB is mandated to organize these processes.
 Critical elements of voter registration relate to voters' awareness, the procurement and dissemination of voter registration equipment and materials, administrative procedures, the professionalism of staff, trust and transparency.
+For an overview of voter registration procedures, see Wall (2006: 65-66, 265).
 Preparations need to start early on.
 Procedures for voter registration must be clear and concise, and voter registration staff must be professional and well trained.
 They must be impartial and transparent in their work.
 In addition, the voter registration process must be accessible to all men and women, in particular marginalized and vulnerable groups.
-In post-conflict or conflict-prone countries, voter registration should ensure that refugees and internally displaced people (IDPs) are given an opportunity to register for voting.
+In postconflict or conflict-prone countries, voter registration should ensure that refugees and internally displaced people (IDPs) are given an opportunity to register for voting.
 This may require special arrangements in terms of personal identity documentation needed for the voter registration, such as a refugee or ID card.
 Also, citizens of all geographical regions, regardless of their gender, ethnicity and race, must have equal access to the voter registration locations.